easingslider/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 2.2.0.1 =
+* Fixed issues with legacy upgrades.
+Methods should now be prioritized correctly and flagged on completion appropriately.

+= 2.2.0.1 =
+* Fixed static bindings bug for users using less than PHP 5.3.

 = 2.2 =
 * Users can now have unlimited sliders (no longer limited to one).